Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 How To Serve

 Serve this perfect dessert with a scoop of vanilla ice cream on the side for a fun and minty holiday treat.
-Don’t forget to add a whipped hot chocolate or homemade pumpkin spice latte on the side to wash it down.

 IN THE FRIDGE: Keep this peppermint pie recipe covered in plastic wrap for up to three days.

-IN THE FREEZER: This recipe won’t freeze very well so we recommend gobbling it up soon after you make it.
+IN THE FREEZER: This recipe won’t freeze very well, so we recommend gobbling it up soon after you make it.

 close up overhead shot of a slice of candy cane pie garnished with crushed candy canes on a plate

-This Christmas holidays, I bet you’ll find yourself making this easy pie several times.
+This Christmas holidays, I bet you’ll find yourself making this easy peppermint pie several times.
 It’s a fast, tasty option to serve guests or to take to a party.
 Not only is it delicious, but I also love the bright, beautiful colors!

 Frequently Asked Questions